 No one prepares you for this role.

 The caregiver section of Diagnosis Cirrhosis is designed to change that.
-Built on raw, real-world experience rather than clinical textbook theories, this space exists to give you the practical blueprint, emotional validation, and structural support you desperately need.
+Built on raw, real-world experience rather than clinical textbook theories, this space exists to give you the practical blueprint, emotional validation, and structural support you deserve.

 You are your loved one's brain, their advocate, and their safe harbor.
-But you cannot pour from an empty cup, and you shouldn't have to navigate this isolation alone.
-Welcome to your community.
+But you cannot pour lactulose from an empty bottle.

 Meet MY Caregiver

-This is my caregiver.
-The love of my life.
-At 37 years old, he got a title neither of us ever imagined would become part of our story: caregiver.
+This the love of my life.
+At 35 years old, he got a title neither of us ever imagined would become part of our story: caregiver.

 And there’s something strange about that word.

-Because before chronic illness, the titles were: husband, best friend, partner in crime, perpetual pain in my neck.
+Because before chronic illness, the titles were: husband, best friend, emergency contact in-a-joking-no-real-emergency-way..

 But regardless of the title, he stepped into the role in ways I could have never anticipated.